Foster Care

 Introduction

-You have reached the site of the Foster Care Homefinding Unit of the Department of Human and Health Services in Monroe County.
-If you are thinking about becoming a foster parent with the Department of Human and Health Services, or looking for more information about the process, read on.
+You have reached the site of the Foster Care Homefinding Unit of the Department of Human Services in Monroe County.
+If you are thinking about becoming a foster parent with the Department of Human Services, or looking for more information about the process, read on.
 We are happy you are here!
 Nurturing a child and keeping him or her safe is the highest community service you can provide for children!

 Need for Foster Parents

-With few exceptions, most of the foster children in Monroe County are in the care and custody of the Department of Human and Health Services.
+With few exceptions, most of the foster children in Monroe County are in the care and custody of the Department of Human Services.
 On average, Monroe County has approximately 470 children in foster care of all races and ages, from birth to 21.
 Many of these children are returned to their own home when the crisis, which had resulted in their placement into foster care, has passed.
 Others, unable to return home for a variety of reasons, are adopted, often by their foster parent, or child may be placed with a relative through custody or guardianship.
 Your help is greatly needed to provide a safe, nurturing home for a child.
 Please see monroefostercare.org for more information.

 Children enter foster care as a result of abuse and/or neglect, as a juvenile delinquent PINS, or as a voluntary placement.
 The need for foster and foster/adoptive homes is great.
-Monroe County Department of Human and Health Services is looking for families who will foster infants, preschoolers, school-age children, adolescents and teens, sibling groups, pregnant and parenting teens, as well as special needs children (e.g. medically frail children).
+Monroe County Department of Human Services is looking for families who will foster infants, preschoolers, school-age children, adolescents and teens, sibling groups, pregnant and parenting teens, as well as special needs children (e.g. medically frail children).
 The goal is always returning the child home to a parent, however some foster children become available for adoption, and foster parents are often given the opportunity to adopt.
 Except for personal legal fees, the adoption entails no costs.

 Foster Parenting